 We would rather shut down our company and sell toothpicks than sell an annuity to our clients.
 Why?
-Fear sells, and annuity salespeople know this.
+Fear sells and annuity salespeople know this.

-Take financial news headlines and market volatility over the last ten years and you have a great sales pitch as to why an annuity might sound good, but the math does not add up.
-They are usually marketed as safe investments, with guaranteed income, whenever you are ready.
+Take financial news headlines and market volatility over the last ten years and you have a great sales pitch as to why an annuity might sound good, but the math doesn't add up.
+They are usually marketed as "safe investments" with guaranteed income, whenever you are ready.
 Most buyers never see the truth.
-It's buried in huge, complex, jargon-filled contracts that normal folks can't understand without a dictionary, gallons of coffee and a claimant's lawyer.
+It's buried in huge, complex, jargon-filled contracts that most of us can't understand without a dictionary, gallons of coffee and a claimant's lawyer.
 Few read them.

-Sales reps (many well-intended) believe in annuities but are paid handsomely to blind-eye reality.
+Sales reps (many well-intended) believe in annuities but are paid handsomely to blindeye reality.
 Why?
 A single, big sale can fund a year at Yale for his or her child.
 Some say, "Yes there are bad ones, but I find the good ones for you."
-It's almost always untrue.
+But even that statement is almost always untrue.